sergeyklay/space-wrangler/README.md

 Welcome to the Confluence Maintenance Tools project!
 This repository is designed to help you manage and maintain your Confluence spaces more efficiently.
-Currently, we have a Space Exporter tool, and we plan to add more useful features in the future.
+Currently, we have tools for exporting Confluence spaces and exporting page metadata, and we plan to add more useful features in the future.

+## Tools

-## Space Exporter
+### Space Exporter

 The Space Exporter script downloads all pages from a specified Confluence space and saves them locally in both HTML and JSON formats.
-Additionally, it generates a CSV file with detailed information about each page, including whether the content is in English or contains Cyrillic characters.

-### Features

-- Downloads all pages from a specified Confluence space.
-- Saves pages as HTML and JSON files in a structured directory format.
-- Generates a CSV file with metadata about each page.

-### Output Structure
+#### Output Structure

-- HTML and JSON Files:
 - The script saves HTML and JSON versions of each page in the `output/html` and `output/json` directories, respectively.
 - The directory structure mirrors the hierarchy of pages in Confluence.
-- CSV File:
+- The `output` directory can be customized using the `--output-dir` option.

+### Metadata Exporter

+The Metadata Exporter script generates a CSV file with metadata about each page in a specified Confluence space, including whether the content is in English or contains Cyrillic characters, creation and last modification dates, owner, and more.

+#### Output Structure

-  - `output/all_pages.csv` contains metadata about each page
+- The script saves `all_pages.csv` CSV file with metadata about each page in the `output` directory.
+- The `output` directory can be customized using the `--output-dir` option.

 ## Installation